-AIN0: Analog Comparator Positive input and ADC5: ADC input channel 5.
-Configure the port pin as input with the internal pull-up switched off to avoid the digital port function from interfering with the function of the Analog Comparator or analog to digital converter.
+AIN0: Analog Comparator Positive input.
+Configure the port pin as input with the internal pull-up switched off to avoid the digital port function from interfering with the function of the Analog Comparator.

 PCINT0: Pin Change Interrupt Source 0.
 The PB0 pin can serve as an external interrupt source.